 Longer lifespans and lower retirement savings rates make women 80% more likely to be financially insecure at ages 65 and older compared to men.
 Some women may feel like they’re still scrambling to get the knowledge they need to make our own personal finance decisions.
 Others worry about their financial situation or associate financial choices with negative experiences from the past.

-Exploring financial literacy resources together empowers women, deepens bonds and improves personal knowledge.
+Exploring financial literacy resources and learning more about compounding interest empowers women and improves personal knowledge.
 Let’s keep “each for equal” as our mantra as we move forward and support other women in their personal finance goals on International Women’s Day and every other day as well.